GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 - [Additional Resources](#additional-resources)

 ## How Does This Work?
-Today, Microsoft distributes hundreds of trusted root CA certificates, including COMMON, through its _Trusted Certificate Trust List (CTL)_.
-Microsoft distributes two CTLs for Windows operating systems for which roots are trusted and which are untrusted.
-The _Trusted CTL_ (*authrootstl.cab*) adds certificates to the Microsoft Trusted Root CA directory, and the _Untrusted CTL_ (*disallowedcertstl.cab*) removes certificates.
-For Windows 10 and above only, Microsoft may also include date-based CTL entries.
-For example, a date based CTL entry will stop trusting code-signing or server authentication certificates issued after a specific date.
+Today, Microsoft distributes hundreds of trusted root CA certificates, including COMMON, through its _Certificate Trust List (CTL)_.
+Microsoft distributes two CTLs for Windows operating systems: which root CAs are trusted, and which CAs are untrusted.
+The _Trusted CTL_ (*authrootstl.cab*) adds certificates to the Microsoft Trusted Root Certification Authorities certificate store, and the _Untrusted CTL_ (*disallowedcertstl.cab*) adds certificates to the Untrusted Certificates store.

+Starting in Windows 10 and Server 2016, Microsoft may also include date-based CTL entries.
+For example, a date based CTL entry will disallow trusting code-signing or server authentication certificates issued after a specific date.

 Microsoft distributes the Trusted and Untrusted CTLs to the following Windows Operating Systems: